In this brief guide, we will look at ESTJ careers, and ESTJ careers to avoid.

 “I’m teaching myself how to code/web design.

-Graduating in the pandemic was rough.
+Graduating in the ongoing lockdown was rough.
 Then my parents decided COVID wasn’t real and they decided my brother and I had to leave.
 I had just graduated and my brother was on unemployment, which they claim was stealing and being lazy.

 We moved halfway across the country together to Texas where I had lived in the past and had connections.
 It was extremely tough and I lost almost $4000 trying to find a new place to live and get settled.
 I’m glad I had that money but it brought me to absolutely nothing.